-Our Brazilian Jiu-Jitsu program is divided by age (Kids & Adults) and skill level (Fundamentals & Intermediate/Advanced).
-Classes vary in length, between 1 hour for kids and beginners and 1.5 hours for the advanced.
+Our Brazilian Jiu-Jitsu program is divided by age (Kids & Adults) and skill level (Beginners & All Levels).
+Classes vary in length, between 45 minutes for kids, 1 hour for beginners, and 1.5 hours for all levels.

 Each class is generally divided into three sections:

-The Beginner’s Program is targeted primarily towards white and blue belts.
+The Beginner’s Program is targeted primarily towards white belts.
 The goal of the beginner class is to establish a solid foundation of Brazilian Jiu Jitsu through Gracie BJJ theory, technique, and principles.
-Students are taught a core curriculum of 20 fundamental Jiu Jitsu positions & techniques that will serve as a platform for advancement.
+Students are taught a a core curriculum of 80 fundamental Jiu Jitsu positions that will serve as a platform for advancement.
 Students learn and practice essential techniques, submissions, escapes, positioning, self-defense, and more.
 These skills will form the bedrock of their training, which will aid in the student’s development & progress.
 Once a student demonstrates a solid understanding of the fundamentals of BJJ, they will be invited to participate in the Intermediate/Advanced classes.

 The Intermediate/Advanced Program is our main BJJ program.
 It is a mixed-level class that allows students the opportunity for more in-depth exploration of Brazilian Jiu Jitsu.
 The curriculum focuses on detailed instruction, position advancement, and fluidity of movement.
 Students will become fluent in situational attacks, advanced sweeps, transitions, escapes, counters and self-defense.
 More advanced students will explore high level transitions, offensive and defensive strategy, with a strong emphasis on instinctual learning through intense sparring.
 Outside competition is encouraged, but not required.